Iris

 - Claude Desktop setup — MCP config for stdio and HTTP modes

-- TypeScript — MCP SDK client usage
+- TypeScript — MCP SDK client — connect and invoke tools

 Community